 Finally, you might encounter a fair share of difficulties if you are a “PEP”.
 The same problems apply if you are a relative or close associate of a PEP.
 PEP is an acronym for “politically exposed person”.
 Politically exposed persons are normally top politicians, Supreme Court judges or people having other prominent public functions.
 So, if you’re the kid of a supreme court judge for instance, you’re a relative of a PEP.

 When an exchange is dealing with a PEP, they must take a lot more customer identification actions than dealing with a non-PEP.
 Many exchanges don’t want to deal with these nitty-gritty things and simply just disallow PEPs from on-boarding as customers.

 Anyhow, if you want to open up an account at an exchange and you don’t belong to a “prohibited group”, we need assess the next step: deposit methods.

 Deposit Methods at Various Coin Exchanges

 With respect to deposit methods, there are two main groups of exchanges to think about: entry-level exchanges and non-entry-level exchanges.
-The entry-level exchanges are called just that because they allow entry into the cryptocurrency market for new cryptocurrency investors (i.e. people with no previous holdings of cryptocurrency).
+We call entry-level exchanges just that because they allow entry into the cryptocurrency market for new cryptocurrency investors (i.e. people with no previous holdings of cryptocurrency).
 Entry into the cryptocurrency market is allowed by making it possible to deposit fiat currency (regular cash) into the relevant exchange.